ObliviousAI/Oblivious/README.md

 ### Reporting vulnerabilities

 This is not the place to report a vulnerability.
 For the safety of our users, we would request you submit the issue via our bug bounty program on BugCrowd here and read more about the program [here](https://docs.oblivious.ai/concepts/security_vulnerabilities).
 Depending on the CVSS score, we will even give out rewards!
 The reason for this is so that we have time to patch the issue before it has a chance to act as a threat to other users.
-All patches are of course desclosed.
+All patches are of course disclosed.

 <sup><sub>Want to chat more?
 Catch us on slack:</sub></sup> </br>
 [![Slack](https://img.shields.io/badge/Slack-4A154B?style=for-the-badge&logo=slack&logoColor=white)](https://oblivious-community.slack.com)